 9. Slimy Poop

-If your cat’s poop looks like it’s covered in slime, it could be coated in mucus.
+If your cat’s poop looks like it’s covered in slime, it could actually be coated in mucus.
 Mucus can be clear, white, or yellow.
 Mucus-covered poop is often normal in texture but can be soft or loose.
 Possible causes of slimy poop include worms or any kind of bowel irritation.
-If your cat seems normal otherwise, it may be possible to wait a day or so to see if the issue resolves on its owner and otherwise contact your vet if not.
+If your cat seems normal otherwise, it may be possible to wait a day or so to see if the issue resolves on its own.
+Otherwise, contact your vet.

 10. Yellow Poop